Using Dataiku’s Python packages#

 The first step is to create a Python virtual environment on your computer in which you will install all the required dependencies.

 • Generate a new virtual environment using the tool of your choice (venv, Pipfile, poetry).
-In this tutorial we’ll use venv and call our environment dataiku_local_env:
+In this tutorial, we’ll use venv and call our environment dataiku_local_env:

 # Create the virtual environment